 Each year, more than 50 million North Americans suffer from allergic disease.
 Cardiovascular disease claimed over 100,000 lives in US in 2000.
 Nearly 45% of the population experiences heartburn.
 There are 20 million people North American who have diabetes.
 One of every three adults has arthritis and chronic joint symptoms.
 22% of the population suffers from depression severe enough to look for treatment at some time in their lives.
 Countless billions of dollars are spent every year to seek relief and cures.

-Nathalie Xian Yi Yan, PhD established the Hamilton Traditional Chinese Medical Health Center in September 2003 to investigate and diagnose individual health issues.
+Nathalie Xian Yi Yan, PhD established the Hamilton Traditional Chinese Medical Health Center 17 years ago to investigate and diagnose individual health issues.
 The clinic treats gastrointestinal, cardiovascular, endocrine disorder, respiratory problems, immune system, dermatological, genitourinary, reproductive system, mental and emotional problems, aging and recovery from illness and surgery.
 With concentrated, customized tea blends and specialized Chinese Medicine pills, tablets and capsules, the clinic also specializes in acute and chronic musculoskeletal and neurological pain and in the use of various acupuncture methodology treatment where appropriate.

 Nathalie Xian Yi Yan, PhD comes from a long family tradition of Chinese Medicine practice.
 She graduated from the Pharmaceutical University of China in 1987 as a Biochemical Pharmacist.
-And did post-graduate work in Shang Hai Eastern China Education University under the famous professor Dr. Xu, Chang Hua.
-She then went to Nan Jing Traditional Chinese Medical University, her hometown, studying under expert Dr. Wang, Qi Cai for 10 years.
+She finished post-graduate work in Shang Hai Normal University under the famous professor Dr. Xu, Chang Hua.
+She then went to Nan Jing Traditional Chinese Medical University, her hometown studying.
 She still works closely with her uncle and parents, who each have several decades of expertise in TCM.
-As a pharmacist and doctor, Nathalie Xian Yi Yan, PhD extensive knowledge and experience in both sides of the health care system has resulted in astonishing outcomes for her patients, making her clinic a vital addition to the Hamilton and Canadian health care infrastructure.
+Nathalie Xian Yi Yan like to share her extensive knowledge and experience in both sides of the health care system which has resulted in astonishing outcomes for her patients, making her clinic a vital addition to the Hamilton and Canadian health care infrastructure.